percona/percona-xtradb-cluster/doc/source/index.rst

   Data is written to all nodes simultaneously, or not written at all if it fails even on a single node.

-* **Multi-master replication**
+* **Multi-source replication**

   Any node can trigger a data update.

 * **True parallel replication**

-  Multiple threads on slave performing replication on row level.
+  Multiple threads on replica performing replication on row level.

 * **Automatic node provisioning**